devizer/w3top-bin/README.md

 ### Supported OS are provided by dotnet core
 - Debian 8, 9 & 10, Ubuntu 14.04 ...
 19.04 and derivatives
 - Fedora 26 ...
-31, CentOS 6 & 7, RedHat 6, 7 & 8 and derivatives
+31, CentOS 6 & 7, RedHat 6, 7 & 8 and derivatives (including Amazon Linux V1 and V2)
 - OpenSUSE 42, 15 & Tumbleweed, SLES 12 & 15
 - Alpine Linux
-- Generic Linux with libc.so version 2.17+ and GLIBCXX version 3.4.20+
+- Generic Linux with libc.so version 2.17+ and GLIBCXX version 3.4.20+ (for example Gentoo and Arch)

 Supported architectures: x64, armv7 (32-bit) and aarch64 (arm 64-bit).
-Armv6 (Raspberry PI 1st and Raspberry PI Zero) is not supported.
+ArmV6 (Raspberry PI 1st and Raspberry PI Zero) is not supported.

 ### [Re]Installation of precompiled binaries
 Short instruction: extract